 Scale of the Recovery Act.
-At passage, CBO estimated that the Recovery Act would cost \$787 billion, although this estimate would increase as the full magnitude of the recession became apparent.
-The most recent CBO estimates show that the fiscal support from the Recovery Act will total \$832 billion through 2019.
-Of this total, \$69 billion was allocated to a routine set of patches for the Alternative Minimum Tax (AMT).
+At its passage, CBO estimated that the Recovery Act would cost \$787 billion, although this estimate would increase as the full magnitude of the recession became apparent.
+The most recent CBO estimates show that the fiscal support from the Recovery Act will total \$832 billion through 2019.8 Of this total, \$69 billion was allocated to a routine set of patches for the Alternative Minimum Tax (AMT).
 This part of the Act, a continuation of a long-standing practice, is best thought of as ongoing fiscal policy, not as a temporary fiscal impulse designed specifically to counter the effects of an economic recession.
 Excluding the AMT patch, the Recovery Act provided a total fiscal impulse of \$763 billion.

 Composition of the Recovery Act.
 The initial cost projections of the Recovery Act showed the law would be fairly evenly distributed across tax cuts (\$212 billion), expansions to mandatory programs such as Medicaid and unemployment benefits (\$296 billion), and discretionary spending (\$279 billion) in areas ranging from direct assistance to individuals to investments in infrastructure, education, job training, energy, and health information technology.
-More specifically, Figure 3-1 shows how Recovery Act policies excluding the AMT patch can be divided into five functional categories: individuals tax cuts, business tax incentives, State fiscal relief, aid to directly impacted individuals, and public investments.
+More specifically, Figure 1 shows how Recovery Act policies can be divided into six functional